Reduction of a nonlinear system and its numerical solution using a fractional iterative method: Fractional Pseudo-Newton Method

 with $\alpha\in\nset{R}\setminus\nset{Z}$, in particular $\alpha\in[-2,2]\setminus\nset{Z}$ \cite{torreshern2020}, where $ P_{\epsilon, \beta} (x_i) $ is a matrix evaluated in the value $ x_i $, which is given by the following expression

 where

 with $ \delta_{jk} $ the Kronecker delta, $ \epsilon $ a positive constant $ \ll 1 $, and $ \beta (\alpha, [x_i]_k) $ a function defined as follows

+Due to the part of the integral operator that fractional derivatives usually have, we consider in the matrix \eqref{eq:c2.402} that each fractional derivative is obtained for a real variable $[x]_k$, and if the result allows it, this variable is subsequently substituted by a complex variable $[x_i]_k$.
 It should be mentioned that the value $ \alpha = 1 $ in \eqref{eq:c2.34}, is taken to avoid the discontinuity that is generated when using the fractional derivative of constants in the value $ x = 0 $.
-Moreover, since in the previous method $\norm{\Phi^{(1)}(\xi)}\neq 0$ if $\norm{f(\xi)}=0$, for the \textbf{Corollary \ref{cor:2-001}}, any sequence $ \set{x_i} _ {i = 0} ^ \infty $ generated by the iterative method \eqref {eq:c2.401} has an order of convergence (at least) linear.
+Moreover, since in the previous method $\norm{\Phi^{(1)}(\alpha,\xi)}\neq 0$ if $\norm{f(\xi)}=0$, for the \textbf{Corollary \ref{cor:2-001}}, any sequence $ \set{x_i} _ {i = 0} ^ \infty $ generated by the iterative method \eqref {eq:c2.401} has an order of convergence (at least) linear.

-To finish this section, it is necessary to mention that although the interest in fractional calculus has mainly focused on the study and development of techniques to solve differential equation systems of order non-integer \cite{hilfer00,kilbas2006theory, martinez2017applications1,martinez2017applications2,torreshern2019proposal}, Over the years, iterative methods have also been developed that use the properties of fractional derivatives to solve algebraic equation systems \cite{gao2009local,fernando2017fractional,brambila2018fractional,akgul2019fractional,torreshern2020,torres2020fractional,gdawiec2020newton,torres2020approximation}.
+To finish this section, it is necessary to mention that although the interest in fractional calculus has mainly focused on the study and development of techniques to solve differential equation systems of order non-integer \cite{hilfer00,kilbas2006theory, martinez2017applications1,martinez2017applications2,torreshern2019proposal}.
+Over the years, iterative methods have also been developed that use the properties of fractional derivatives to solve algebraic equation systems \cite{gao2009local,torres2017fractional,brambila2018fractional,akgul2019fractional,torreshern2020,torres2020fractional,gdawiec2020newton,torres2020approximation}.
 These methods may be called \textbf{fractional iterative methods}, which under certain conditions, may accelerate their speed of convergence with the implementation of the Aitken's method \cite{stoer2013,brambila2018fractional}.

-It should be mentioned that depending on the definition of fractional derivative used, fractional iterative methods have the particularity that they may be used of local form \cite{gao2009local} or of global form \cite{torreshern2020}.
-These methods also have the peculiarity of being able to find complex roots of polynomials using real initial conditions \cite{fernando2017fractional}.
-Some differences between Newton's method and two fractionali terative methods are listed in the Table \ref{tab:07}
+It should be noted that depending on the definition of fractional derivative used, fractional iterative methods have the particularity that they may be used of local form \cite{gao2009local} or of global form \cite{torreshern2020}.
+These methods also have the peculiarity of being able to find complex roots of polynomials using real initial conditions \cite{torres2017fractional}.
+Some differences between Newton's method and two fractional iterative methods are listed in the Table \ref{tab:07}